 At the Communist sponsored Art and Resistance exhibition, Picasso unveiled Le Charnier (The Charnel House) to expose the extent of genocide committed throughout the Second World War and the Spanish Civil War alongside the concealment of slaughtered bodies.
-(Figure 7) After creating a dove for the French Communist Party as an international symbol of peace, Picasso was horrified when the Korean War erupted.
-Although he painted Stalin's portrait in 1953 and two murals on war and peace in 1959, Picasso's Massacre in Korea (Figure 8) and The Rape of the Sabines were his last artworks produced as "instrument[s] of war for attack and defense against the enemy".
+(Le Charnier (The Charnel House) 1944-1946) After creating a dove for the French Communist Party as an international symbol of peace, Picasso was horrified when the Korean War erupted.
+Although he painted Stalin's portrait in 1953 and two murals on war and peace in 1959, Picasso's Massacre in Korea (Massacre à Korea (Massacre in Korea), 1951) and The Rape of the Sabines were his last artworks produced as "instrument[s] of war for attack and defense against the enemy".

 Incensed by reports of American atrocities, particularly the slaughter of 35,000 civilians during the Sinchon Massacre, Picasso depicted pregnant mothers with their children standing by a mass grave and cowering before a firing squad.
 Like Francisco Goya's The Third of May, Picasso draws upon the iconography of Massacre of the Innocence.
 Yet as the bodies of Picasso's soldiers are rigidly phallicized, their huge rifles pointing at their female prey like erect penises, Picasso fuses this iconography with that of The Rape of the Sabine Women.
 Like his series of that name produced at the height of the Cuban Missile Crisis in which he shows women and children ruthlessly trampled, Picasso does not just convey the suffering of the victims.
-He exposes the hidden atrocity of war rape, one that he was all too aware had been committed by Franco's Nationalists from the beginning of the "White Terror".
+He exposes the hidden atrocity of war – rape - one that he was all too aware had been committed by Franco's Nationalists from the beginning of the "White Terror".
 Once Georges Bataille likened looking at Picasso's bestial monstrosities to beholding the blinding sun or undergoing sacrifice.
 In conveying atrocity and bestial monstrosity throughout "the century of violence", Picasso's Modernism was like "an instrument of war" with the force of a blinding sun and the emotive punch of sacrifice.